mikamautnerrohde/researchproject/rp-project-manual.md

 The examiner is expected to collect the grade(s) given by the other assessor and to determine a final grade.
 This includes discussing the verdict with the other assessor, and reaching consensus if opinions about the final grade diverge too much.
 See [here](#grading) for more information.

 ### Student tasks
 As a research master student, the student enrolled in either *Research Project 1* or *Research Project 2* is expected to take the lead on his or her project.
-While all decisions and plan should be made in collaboration with the supervisor, the student is expected to display ownership of the project.
+While all decisions and plans should be made in collaboration with the supervisor, the student is expected to display ownership of the project.
 Expectations from the student are:

  - The student formulates a clear research question
  -  The student develops and tests hypotheses that addresses the research question